 A student is considered tardy if they are not in the classroom by 7:50 a.m.
 A student arriving after this time must obtain a tardy slip from the office before entering the classroom.
-A student with 4 tardies or more, in any given quarter, is not eligible for a perfect attendance award.
-Frequent tardiness will be investigated and Parents may be required to meet with the Principal.
+A student with 4 tardies or more, in any given semester, is not eligible for a perfect attendance award.
+Frequent tardiness will be investigated and parents may be required to meet with the teacher and/or Principal.